 Pricing_Stallion_Seasons_DiscrimMonopoly&AI pdf This paper discusses why it is logical for stallion managers to charge different prices to different buyers (to use price discrimination based on buyer category attributes).
 Potential buyers aware of price discrimination tactics by stallion managers can take steps to at least partially ameliorate disadvantageous pricing tactics used by stallion owners.
 This paper also presents the basic economics of artificial insemination vs. live cover and suggests that mare owners would save money and the breed would be likely to improve if we moved from requiring live covers to using artificial insemination.

-PsychicIncome-IndustryEffects pdf This paper explains what is perhaps the major reason why it is difficult to make money in breeding and racing.
+PsychicIncome-IndustryEffects pdf This paper explains what is almost surely the major reason why it is difficult to make money in breeding, racing, eventing, showing, and most horse performance endeavors.
 It also explains why a “buy and hold” strategy (which makes good sense in the stock market) has serious drawbacks in horse markets relative to a “trading” strategy that quickly resells horse purchases.

 CAL Paper Summary pdf This presents a short summary of a long research paper on horse auction markets.
 Losey and co-authors discuss pricing anomalies (prices tend to be lower both early in the sale day, on the first day of the sale, and after a dark day) and explain why there tend to be more buybacks early in most multi-day sales, and more “outs” later in these sales.